-Quick Note: If you are using Windows 11 Home Edition, you first need to enable gpedit.msc because it is not part of any Windows Home edition operating system.
+Quick Note: If you are using Windows 11 Home Edition, you first need to enable gpedit.msc because it is not part of any Windows Home Edition operating system.
 After enabling Group Policy on your computer, you can use these steps.
-If not, then please refer alternate method of this post.
+If not, then please refer to the alternate method of this post.

 Step 1.
 Firstly, open Local Group Policy Editor.

 Step 2.
-Now, when you see the Local Group Policy Editor window, steer for the following path in the left sidebar:-
+When you see the Local Group Policy Editor window, steer for the following path in the left sidebar:-

 Computer Configuration > Administrative Templates > Control Panel > Personalization